monadic/traderx/README.md

 ## 🤖 DevOps as Apps Integration

-This deployment integrates with the [DevOps as Apps](https://github.com/monadic/devops-examples) platform:
+This deployment integrates with these [DevOps as Apps](https://github.com/monadic/devops-examples) tools:

 ### Drift Detection
 ```bash